santiagopemo/polygon-race/README.md

 ![Scores](https://github.com/santiagopemo/polygon-race/blob/main/Images/Captura%20de%20Pantalla%202020-10-26%20a%20la(s)%205.27.56%20p.%C2%A0m..png)

-## Future
+## What Is Next
-We want to be able to scale this game in the future, the plans are to be able to put more maps, select various types of cars, implement new mechanics, make the game more fun in general terms.
-This is a list of goals we want to achieve
+We want to be able to scale this game in the future, This is a list of goals we want to achieve

-  1.Design and implement new maps
+  1.Design and implement new levels
-  2.Design, model and implement a variety of different cars that can be used
+  2.Design, model and implement a variety of different cars for gameplay
-  3.Implement turbo and brake mechanics to give more versatility to the gameplay 4.create a small database in the cloud to see the scores of our friends and generate a field of competition 5.Publish the game in the main mobile and computer stores, apple store, Play Store, Steam
+  3.Implement more mechanics to give more diversity to the gameplay 4.Create a small database in the cloud to see the scores of our friends and generate a field of competition 5.Publish the game in the main mobile and computer stores, apple store, Play Store, Steam